Performance Improvement

 While the need for performance improvement is universal, the methods for measuring improvement vary.
 It is essential to recognize that the performance improvement plan structure is only effective if the performance issues in question can be resolved with a structured plan and time-sensitive goals.

-For example, quantitative deficiencies like sales goals or production quotas lend themselves well to a performance improvement plan all it takes to track a goal is to measure whether or not the number is improving.
-Qualitiative matters like poor leadership or disrespectful behavior are much more challenging to fit into a structured plan and to track over time.
+For example, quantitative deficiencies like sales goals or production quotas lend themselves well to a performance improvement plan because all it takes to track a goal is to measure whether or not the number is improving.
+Qualitative matters like poor leadership or disrespectful behavior are much more challenging to fit into a structured plan and to track over time.

 Performance Management Made Easy.